lucadivit/Pcap_Features_Extraction/README.md

 # Pcap_Features_Extraction
 This program allow you to extract some features from pcap files.
+## Folders
+You have to put some pcaps in respective folders.
 ## Features Calculation
 FeaturesCalc.py file contains the code to calculate the features.
 This program is thinked for two type of pcaps: Malware Pcaps and Legitimate Pcaps.
 There are 26 features:
 - Avg_syn_flag: The average of packets with syn flag active in a window of packtes.